mochji/synapsea/README.md

+## NOTE

+Until v2.0.00 releases, this is really bad.
+I don't know when v2.0.00 is gonna release but yeah.
+This sucks!!

 # Synapsea
 ### (formerly Lua Neural Network)

 ## Lua: https://lua.org

-## NOTE

-This is kinda bad right now, uhh yeah.
-I don't know when v1.3.00 is gonna come out but just letting you know, this is kinda bad right now !

 ## DESCRIPTION